Climate friendly mobile air conditioning for buses

 Mobile air conditioning for buses

 New coaches are normally air conditioned.
 Increasing numbers of city and intercity buses also got mobile air conditioning.
 From 1993 to 2011, the proportion of city buses with air conditioning rose from five to 68 percent, and for intercity buses to 84 percent.
 Mobile air conditioning systems in buses are not hermetically sealed, hence during the bus’s lifetime considerably amounts of the refrigerant emit to the atmosphere and thus contribute to the greenhouse effect.
 On average, mobile air conditioning systems in buses lose around 15 percent of their refrigerant annually.
-In 2010, some 100 tons of R134a refrigerant were released into the atmosphere by buses in Germany.
-This equates to emissions of 140,000 tons carbon dioxide per year.
-For the purpose of illustration, this is about the same amount as the the carbon dioxide tail pipe emissions of 90,000 fuel efficient compact cars.
+In 2017, some 106 tons of R134a refrigerant were released into the atmosphere by buses in Germany.
+This equates to emissions of 152,000 tons carbon dioxide per year.
+For the purpose of illustration, this is about the same amount as the carbon dioxide tail pipe emissions of 61,000 passenger cars.

 Berlin city buses with CO2 mobile air conditioning